WindRiver-Labs/wr-installer/installer.md

 ## Adding custom installer.conf to installer image

-The intaller script can read answers from /etc/installer.conf to help speed up the installation process.
-To add one to the installer image requires the user to either copy the file to their project directory and/or configure their local.conf file.
+The second build can read answers from installer.conf to help speed up the build process when package based installs, the user can set WRL_INSTALLER_CONF in the conf file, e.g.:

-    cp <path>/installer.conf <installer_build_dir>/bitbake_build/conf/.

-    or

     edit <installer_build_dir>/bitbake_build/conf/local.conf
     WRL_INSTALLER_CONF = "/my/installer.conf"

+You can custom the installer.conf when needed, for example, add packages that you would like to install, but please make sure that the added packages are in the first build.

 ## The kickstart installation
 The installer can support the kickstart installs, you can use the ks